weyoss/redis-smq/docs/message-exchanges.md

 #### Usage

-In order to use a fanout exchange you need first to create a binding key and bind the selected queues to the exchange.
+In order to use a fanout exchange you need first to create it and bind the selected queues to the exchange.

 The [FanOutExchangeManager](/docs/api/fanout-exchange-manager.md) provides:

-- [bindQueue()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypebindqueue): To bind an existing queue to a fanout binding key.
+- [bindQueue()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypebindqueue): To bind an existing queue to a fanout exchange.
-- [unbindQueue()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypeunbindqueue): To unbind a queue from a fanout binding key.
+- [unbindQueue()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypeunbindqueue): To unbind a queue from a fanout exchange.
-- [getQueueExchange()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypegetqueueexchange): To retrieve the fanout exchange binding key to which a queue is bound.
+- [getQueueExchange()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypegetqueueexchange): To retrieve the fanout exchange to which a queue is bound.
 - [getExchangeQueues()](/docs/api/fanout-exchange-manager.md#fanoutexchangemanagerprototypegetexchangequeues): To get the list of queues that are bound to a given fanout exchange.

 The [Message API](/docs/api/message.md) provides: